 While making a WooCommerce store, you have to keep in mind that your site needs to be user-friendly as much as possible.

 The first thing you need to ensure is that the site doesn’t look too complicated.
-Look for and use a simple, but a standard theme that is compatible with WooCommerce.
-Make sure to adopt such themes that suite best with your store nature.
+Use a simple, but a standard theme that is compatible with WooCommerce.

 Keep the search procedure for products one step ahead of your customer.
-Include an AJAX search feature to your site and don’t forget to include product filters to help customers narrow down from a handful of products.
+Include an AJAX search engine with advanced filter options to help customers narrow down their search to a handful of products.

-Add the feature of displaying recommended products similar to prospect’s search history.
-There are several WooCommerce extensions available out there to help you out with these.
+Add the feature of displaying recommended products similar to the prospects search history.

 During holidays/festivals, people all over the world are in a joyous mood.
-They are allured to see something exciting in your store.
+They are hopeful to see something exciting in your store.

 It is wise to take advantage of it and increase your sales by exclusively modifying your WooCommerce store just for the holidays.